cinchy-co/Documentation/deployment-guide/deployment-installation-guides/iis-deployment-platform-installation.md

 **Ensure that you review the** [**prerequisites listed here**](deployment-planning-overview-and-checklist/deployment-prerequisites/#2.-iis-deployment-prerequisites) prior to performing an IIS Deployment, including downloading all necessary artifacts from the [Cinchy Releases Table.](https://cinchy.net/Cinchy/Tables/1477?rowHeight=Expanded)

-Please contact [Cinchy Support](../../getting-help.md) if you do not have the credentials required to access the artifacts table.
+Please contact [Cinchy Support](../../getting-help.md) if you don't have the credentials required to access the artifacts table.

 ## Create a Database